LoganFinlayson/hello-world/README.md

-# hello-world
+# read-me
-first repository, for learning.
+first repository, for learning. sample code from assignments provided.

-Learning how to do some branching on this here GitHub thingy.